Bertram A. Bone: Retirement

 Colonel Bone was appointed officer in charge of the Ordnance Section, Service Command Fleet Marine Force, Pacific under Major General Earl C. Long.
 In this capacity, Bone was co-responsible for the supply, salvage, evacuation, construction, personnel management, quartering and sanitation needs of all FMFPac units and other marine units in its area.
 He was ordered back to the States in May 1946 and following the brief leave home, he was appointed commanding officer of the Recruit Depot within Marine Corps Base San Diego under Major General Leo D. Hermle.
 In this capacity, he was responsible for the recruit training of all new marines on the West Coast of the United States.

 When Marine Corps Base San Diego was redesignated Marine Corps Recruit Depot in January 1948, Bone was appointed assistant chief of staff for operations and training.
 He served in this capacity until his retirement on June 30, 1949.
 Bone was advanced to the rank of brigadier general for having been specially commended in combat.

 He settled in his native San Diego and died on October 22, 1961.
-Bone is buried at Fort Rosecrans National Cemetery together with his wife, Ruth A. Bone.
-They had no children.